P2er779/P2er779/README.md

 - 💞️ I’m looking to collaborate on ... en una empresa
 - 📫 How to reach me ... bucioperla25@gmail.com
 - 😄 Pronouns: ... perlita, pepe
-- ⚡ Fun fact: ... me gustan los gatos, me gusta conocer lugares nuevos,
+- ⚡ Fun fact: ... me gustan los gatos, me gusta conocer lugares nuevos, quiero aprender a programar, tengo muchas mascotas

 <!---
 P2er779/P2er779 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.